qhtml/qhtml6/README.md

 q-keyword a { q-component }
 q-keyword b { a }   // error: alias cannot target another alias
 ```

+* Note* it is still may be possible to design a system that loops forever using q-keword combined with other features.
+* If you want to create that and freeze your web browser, there are only basic safe guards in place that do not recursively prevent such behavior  on all cases.

+* Note * If you define your keyword as `#` or `.` or something like that, there may be some undesired artifacts rendered into the HTML DOM output.

 ## 7. Signals